 Course Outline

-• Key benefits for design file management in the public sector
+• Key benefits for design file management in government operations

 • Overview of Standard vs. Professional editions for government use